Security-Onion-Solutions/securityonion-docs/firewall.rst

 ``/opt/so/saltstack/local/salt/firewall/portgroups.local.yaml`` defines custom port groups.

 ``/opt/so/saltstack/local/salt/firewall/hostgroups.local.yaml`` is where many default named hostgroups get populated with IPs that are specific to your environment.
-When you run :ref:`so-allow` or ``so-firewall``, it modifies this file to include the IP provided in the proper hostgroup.
+When you update the firewall by going to :ref:`administration` --> Configuration --> firewall, it modifies this file to include the IP provided in the proper hostgroup.
 Some node types get their IP assigned to multiple host groups.

 ``/opt/so/saltstack/local/salt/firewall/assigned_hostgroups.local.map.yaml`` is where host group and port group associations would be made to create custom host group and port group assignements that would apply to all nodes of a certain role type in the grid.

 Managing
 --------

-Managing firewall rules for all devices should be done from the manager node using either :ref:`so-allow`, ``so-firewall`` or, for advanced cases, manually editing the yaml files.
+Managing firewall rules for all devices should be done from the manager node by going to :ref:`administration` --> Configuration --> firewall.

 Examples
 --------